Addison Caldwell

-William Addison Caldwell became the first student to enroll in the Virginia Agricultural and Mechanical College (V.A.M.C.) in the school's inaugural year in 1872.
+William Addison Caldwell (1856–1910) became the first student to enroll in the Virginia Agricultural and Mechanical College (V.A.M.C.) in the school's inaugural year in 1872.
 V.A.M.C. was later named Virginia Polytechnic Institute And State University (Virginia Tech).
 Caldwell hiked as much as 28 miles through today's Jefferson National Forest in the Allegheny Mountains from Sinking Creek, Craig County to Blacksburg, Va. to enroll as the school's first student on October 1, 1872.

 Early life

 William Addison ("Add") Caldwell was born on January 10, 1856, in Sinking Creek, Craig County, VA as the second of George Charlton and Lorena Givens Caldwell's nine children.
 Generations of the Caldwell family had lived in the area beginning in the 1760s, when King George III of Great Britain granted land to their forebear, John Caldwell.
 Addison's father, George and grandfather, Archibald Caldwell were both farmers and lived in a 2-story home at the base of Sinking Creek Mountain, where they raised their families.

-George, a Confederate veteran, wanted a better life for his children and encouraged their education.
-Caldwell most likely attended one of the many small schools located near the family farm, or was taught by an instructor at home.
-He may have become aware of the new agricultural and mechanical school in Blacksburg through the many newspaper advertisements placed by the school's founding president, Charles L.C.
+George Caldwell, a Confederate veteran, wanted a better life for his children and encouraged their education.
+Addison Caldwell most likely attended one of the many small schools located near the family farm, or was taught by an instructor at home.
+Addison likely became aware of the new agricultural and mechanical school in Blacksburg through the many newspaper advertisements placed by the school's founding president, Charles L.C.
 Minor.